-We recognize that students may be interested in specific disciplines, so the performing arts major has three tracks — theatre, music and dance.
+We recognize that students may be interested in specific disciplines, so the performing arts major has three tracks — dance, music and theatre.
 We also offer minors in dance, music, musical theatre and theatre.

 What is distinctive about studying the performing arts at Sweet Briar?

 - For more than 40 years, our dance program has drawn on traditional and contemporary dance techniques — including aerial — combined with intensive training in choreography.